 This Pigeon Forge mountain coaster is located very near the Smoky Mountain Alpine Coaster discussed above on Wears Valley Road.
 If you’re having a coaster-riding day, you should just do them both.

-Of the four coasters we rode for this article, we would rank them like this:
+Of the six coasters we rode for this article, we would rank them like this: